CIS-3500/ideation/round1/mreguler.md

 ## Problem Statement

-Many users feel overwhelmed by the vast amount of information available online and struggle to understand or relate complex concepts presented in articles.
-InsightBot aims to alleviate this issue by summarizing web content, enabling in-depth discussions, and connecting users to a broader range of resources for a more comprehensive understanding.
-This extension addresses pain points such as difficulty in comprehending intricate subjects, finding relevant additional information, and discovering diverse perspectives on a given topic.
+Many users feel overwhelmed by the vast amount of information available on the Internet and struggle to understand or relate complex concepts presented in articles presented as websites.
+InsightBot alleviates this issue by summarizing web content, enabling in-depth discussions, and (most importantly) connecting users to a broader range of resources for a more comprehensive understanding.
+This extension addresses pain points such as (i) difficulty in comprehending intricate subjects, (ii) finding relevant additional information, and (iii) discovering diverse perspectives on a given topic.

 ## Target Audience